t92jp/ipa2tipa/README.md

-Note that this is a program for personal practicing
+Visit [here](https://t92jp.github.io/ipa2tipa/) to try it out.

 # IPA to TIPA
-ipa2tipa is a program to convert IPA: International Phonetid Alphabet to TIPA, a IPA notation for TeX.
+ipa2tipa is a program to convert IPA: International Phonetid Alphabet into TIPA, a IPA notation for TeX.

-## Attribute
+## Attributes
 ipa2tipa offers a class named "ipa" having some attribute shown below.

 | Attribute        | Content